tes/compoxure/README.md

-port|If Redis, set the port explicitly db|If Redis, set the db explicitly options|If redis, any option described at https://github.com/NodeRedis/node_redis#options-object-properties (e.g. to allow authentication)
+port|If Redis, set the port explicitly db|If Redis, set the db explicitly options|If redis, any option described at https://github.com/NodeRedis/node_redis#options-object-properties (e.g. to allow authentication) compress|Use snappy compression for caching namespace|Optional prefix for redis keys

 #### CDN Configuration